grburgess/popsynth/docs/md/aux.md

 ```

 <!-- #region -->
 Suppose we have a property "demo" that we want to sample as well.
 For this property, we do not observe it directly.
 We will get to that.
+This means that our property latent and could influence other parameters but we can not measure it directly.
+If you are familiar with Bayesian hierarchical models, this concept may be more familiar to you.
+As an example, this could be the temperature of a star, which influences its spectrum.
+The spectrum creates an observable, but the tempreature is imply a random latent variable sampled from a distribution.

-We create an AuxiliarySampler child class, and define the *true_sampler* for the latent values
+We create an ```AuxiliarySampler``` child class, and define the *true_sampler* for the latent values:
 <!-- #endregion -->

 ```python